colmoneill/drafts/research-methodologies/what-how-why.md

-# What How Why — research methodologies:
+# What How Why  research methodologies:

 ## Galerie Rodolphe Janssen website
 #### What
 Making a website to enable outwards communications of a contemporary art gallery in Brussels.
-The project envolved building a tool to edit the content of a website that displays and explains the events that the gallery organises.
+The project involved building a tool to edit the content of a website that displays and explains the events that the gallery organises.
 Content editability and ease of use were key.
 <br><sup>(46 words)

 #### How